Tuesday, December 19, 2017

 Alex Colville in his Wolfville studio, 1984.

-Still image from "Order and Splendor"
+Still image from "Order and Splendour"

 National Film Board of Canada